AmineAmor10/mBART_summarization/README.md

 BART is a denoising auto-encoder that jointly pretrains a bidirectional encoder (similar to BERT) and a forward autoregressive decoder (similar to GPT) by learning to reconstruct a corrupted input sequence. mBART is the multilingual version and was trained on 25 languages.

-In this project, mBART is fine-tuned on a summarization dataset, which was generated from wikipedia articles in french.
+In this project, mBART is fine-tuned on a summarization dataset, which is generated from wikipedia articles in french.
 In order to keep "long" summaries, the script "get_wiki_long_fr_data.py" filters out training examples where text_length < 1000 tokens or summary_length < 80 tokens.
 For text generation, some key parameters were amended to improve rouge-scores on wikipedia summaries.
 More specifically, num_beams = 8, max_length = 1024, min_length = 80 and no_repeat_ngram_size = 3.

 This project was built using HuggingFace's Transformers library.